allegroai/clearml-docs/docs/integrations/autokeras.md

 * Scalars (loss, learning rates)
 * Console output
 * General details such as machine details, runtime, creation date etc.
-* Hyperparameters created with standard python packages (e.g. argparse, click, Python Fire, etc.)
+* Hyperparameters created with standard python packages (such as argparse, click, Python Fire, etc.)
 * And more

 You can view all the task details in the [WebApp](../webapp/webapp_exp_track_visual.md).